hkbakke/qubes-wireguard/README.md

 # Description
-Wireguard configuration script for Fedora 33 template in Qubes OS.
+Wireguard configuration script for Fedora 33 template in Qubes OS running at least kernel 5.4 in dom0.
 After setup you will have the following:

 * A reusable wireguard template
 * A wireguard VPN managed by wg-quick that starts automatically at boot